Overview

 During years two and three, the project developed and tested our framework through a collaborative approach with global experts.
 This resulted in a first alpha version of the SOSCHI statistical framework, with over 30 documents published on Zenodo.

-In 2025, we focussed on developing indicators and methods for the 6 priority topics, based on further guidance from global experts and users.
+In 2025, we focussed on developing indicators and methods for the six priority topics, based on further guidance from global experts and users.
 These indicators have also been reviewed by the UN's Expert Group on Environment and Climate Changes Statistics (EG-ECCS) climate and health sub-group.
 Our proposals for headline indicators for international monitoring as part of the Global Set of Climate Change Indicators and Statistics were endorsed by the UN Statistical Commission's 57th meeting in March 2026.

-As we near the end of the final year, we have published the "climatehealth" R package, and will be publishing a series of final topic documents for the 6 priority topics, and the final SOSCHI Framework report.
+As we near the end of the final year, we have published the "climatehealth" R package, and will be publishing a series of final topic documents for the six priority topics, and the final SOSCHI Framework report.
 We are also working with stakeholders across the UK, Ghana and Rwanda to develop implementation plans for embedding the indicators into regular official statistics production.
 This will help ensure longevity of the SOSCHI framework and provide examples for other countries to follow in implementation.

 About our funder

-This 2022 to 2026 project has been led by the UK Office for National Statistics and funded by Wellcome (Grant number 224682/Z/21/Z).
+This 2022-2026 project has been led by the UK Office for National Statistics and funded by Wellcome (Grant number 224682/Z/21/Z).

 About our partners